-- Accelerator: With the key switch in the ON position and the Forward/Reverse switch in the FORWARD position, as the accelerator pedal is pressed, the motor should start and the vehicle should accelerate smoothly to full speed.
-Club Car vehicles operate at reduced speed in reverse.
-When the pedal is released, it should return to the original position and the motor should rotate freely or go into motor braking mode.
+- Accelerator: As the accelerator pedal is pressed, the motor should start and the vehicle should accelerate smoothly to full speed.
+The vehicle will run at a reduced speed when in the REVERSE position.
+When the pedal is released it should return to the original position and the motor should rotate freely or go into motor braking mode.
 See Pedal Up Motor Braking below. - Walk-Away Braking: With the vehicle parked on level ground and the park brake disengaged, place the Tow/Run switch in the RUN position and attempt to push the vehicle.
 Motor braking should engage and cause resistance to rolling ((moving at no more than 1 to 3 mph) (1.6 to 4.8 km/h)) with the Forward/Reverse switch in any position.
-When walk-away braking is engaged, the reverse buzzer should emit a distinct pattern of beeps.
+When walk-away braking motor braking is engaged, the reverse buzzer should emit a distinct pattern of beeps.
 See following WARNING.